-Adrian Zicari, Prof. of Accounting and Management Control and Executive Director of the CoBS, explores how VAS can be used as a practical and low-cost CSR reporting tool.
+Adrian Zicari, Professor of Accounting and Management Control at ESSEC Business School and Executive Director of the CoBS, explores how VAS can be used as a practical and low-cost CSR reporting tool.

 The Fourth Financial Statement is unique, too, in that it is accompanied by a comprehensive set of sustainability/CSR-related notes presenting information and performance indicators aligned with other, predominant reporting standards and guidelines.
 It is also flexible enough to be transferred to other standards that could appear in the future.
 And beautifully simple in that data for the statement comes from conventional accounting.